 - Newnham Road and Wecker Road

 - Rickertt Road and Chelsea Road, Ransome.

 Open level crossings

-We're also contributing funding to improve safety at open level crossings at Lindum and Coopers Plains and $40 million towards removal of the open level crossing at Beams Road, Carseldine.
+We've also committed $80 million to improve safety at open level crossings at Lindum and Coopers Plains and $40 million towards removal of the open level crossing at Beams Road, Carseldine.

 Other road solutions

 The Kingsford Smith Drive upgrade will reduce traffic congestion, improve safety and create an entry statement to Brisbane.
 In addition to providing increased road capacity to accommodate future traffic volumes, the upgrade will deliver significantly improved pedestrian and cyclist facilities.

 We're improving more than 1000 local roads to reduce congestion and create smoother streets.

 To see what's currently happening in your area visit Current road and intersection projects.